AbSciBio/remote-work/README.md

 keep track of who's speaking which might not be as clear with a single conference room video camera.

+### Meeting Agendas & Notes

+Meeting organizers should include a shared Google Doc with the meeting invite.
+The shared document should include a meeting agenda to communicate the purpose and expectations of participants.
+An agenda helps participants prepare for a meeting and ensures everyone knows the meeting's objectives.
+It also helps to include the shared document in the meeting invite so all participants know where to find meeting notes.

+The shared Google Doc should be used to document the discussion, decisions, and actions made during the meeting.
+This doc should be editable by all participants so participants can collaborate on notes and reference a single source of truth.
+Annotations made to a Zoom whiteboard can be exported from Zoom and added to the document along with any other relevant assets or resources.
+This may feel like extra work at first, but such documentation minimizes miscommunication and establishes transparent collaboration.
+This also helps people who can't join the meeting up to date on the discussion and outcomes.
+Your team might also consider sharing all meeting notes to a google drive folder for improved organization and quick access.

 ## Communication

 <details><summary>Create a Team Meeting Space</summary>